Víctor Robles: 2017

 After the Eastern League season ended, the Nationals promoted Robles to the major leagues for the first time on September 7, 2017.
-He was the youngest player in the 2017 MLB season.
+Having turned 20 in May, Robles was the youngest player in the 2017 MLB season.
 He debuted that night against the Philadelphia Phillies as a pinch hitter, flying out to right field.
 On September 10, Robles reached base safely for the first time in his major league career after being hit by a pitch.
 Later in the game, he got his first career major league hit, a double off the Nationals Park scoreboard, also getting his first RBI.
 However, he was called out while trying to stretch the double into a triple, sliding past third base.
 He finished the regular season with the Nationals batting .250 with a double, two triples, and four RBI in 13 games.
 He made the Nationals' postseason playoff roster and appeared in two games in the National League Division Series (NLDS), striking out in his only plate appearance but scoring one run.

 After Washington lost the NLDS to the Chicago Cubs in five games, Robles played in the Arizona Fall League.
 In 13 games with the Mesa Solar Sox, he went 10-for-41 (.244), had a .389 on-base percentage, hit three home runs and one double, drove in seven runs, and stole seven bases.
 He was named the Most Valuable Player of the league's Fall Stars Game after going 1-for-3 with a walk, driving in a run, and scoring two runs.

 Robles with the Nationals in 2019.